openlawteam/tribute-contracts/docs/extensions/Bank.md

 This extension manages the funds of the DAO.
 The funds can be ETH or any ERC-20 token.

-It also manages internal tokens such as shares and loot (but could be anything else).
+It also manages internal tokens such as units and loot (but could be anything else).

 On top of that, it implements balance checkpoints so it is possible to retrieve prior balance at a certain block number.
 The balance is managed for the member address (not the delegate key).